-A fundamental assignment of model consists in increasing of an abstraction level from protocols and hardware realization to legible, human-transparent names of the object functions that makes the work of a programmer easier relieving from the necessity to explore the protocol.
-The data processed in this way take a shape of the RESTful API request in json format which is handy for mobile applications developers.
+A primary assignment of the model consists in increasing of an abstraction level from protocols and hardware realization to legible, human-transparent object function names.
+It makes the work of a programmer easier relieving from the necessity to explore the protocol.
+The data processed in this way take the shape of the RESTful API request in JSON format, which is handy for mobile applications developers.

 The device model figures in processes of data serialization and deserialization, data normalization, interface rendering, also in scenarios of automation designing.

-There is no need to create the model for every one of the same type objects.
-Once created model may be used for both one and several objects if they keep a similar set of identified parameters and executed functions.
+There is no need to create the model for each of the same object type.
+The once created model may be used for both one and several objects if they keep a similar set of identified parameters and executed functions.

 The process of control object model configuring consists in model parameters definition in the form of the next tree-like structure nodes:

-arguments are the parameters values of that are transferred by the object of control in the system of sensors.
+arguments are the parameters which values are transferred by the object of control in the system from sensors.
 The arguments may have number, string, boolean data type, represent an object or an array.
 What is more, it is able to point an unit of measure for the number arguments;

-events are committed actions that either were independently recorded by the object of control itself and, in accordance with established behavior logic, were sent in the system or occurred in external applications also participating in a business process;
+events are committed actions that either was independently recorded by the object of control itself and, in accordance with established behavior logic, were sent in the system, or occurred in external applications also participating in a business process;

-actions are operations that device perform.
-They divide to several types:
+actions are operations that the device perform.
+They divide into several types:

 subsystem is not a configurable type of node which serves for the model structure organization allowing to unite parameters in groups.

 Due to the models, the hardware operating according to different protocols, but installed in the similar objects of control, may be used in one scenario of automation.
-Comparing identifiers of nodes with the models structures, the platform will normalize data in equivalent json objects.
+By comparing the identifiers of nodes with the model structures, the platform will normalize data in equivalent JSON objects.

-The process of model configuring represents a creation of a tree-like structure consisting of parameters.
-At the same time, the parameters are set from basic functions of the protocol by which the device works.
+The process of model configuring represents the creation of a tree-like structure consisting of parameters.
+At the same time, the parameters are set from the basic functions of the protocol by which the device works.

 Configuring of the model for specified protocols is considered in the section of examples.